w3c/wptserve/docs/introduction.rst

 concepts to those found in common web frameworks like Django, Pyramid or Flask.
 In particular the lifecycle of a typical request will be familiar to users of these systems.
 Incoming requests are parsed and a :doc:`Request <request>` object is constructed.
 This object is passed to a :ref:`Router <wptserve.server.Router>` instance, which is responsible for mapping the request method and path to a handler function.
 This handler is passed two arguments; the request object and a :doc:`Response <response>` object.
 In cases where only simple responses are required, the handler function may fill in the properties of the response object and the server will take care of constructing the response.
-However each Response also contains a ResponseWriter which can be used to directly control the TCP socket.
+However each Response also contains a :ref:`ResponseWriter <wptserve.response.ResponseWriter>` which can be used to directly control the TCP socket.

 By default there are several built-in handler functions that provide a higher level API than direct manipulation of the Response